alapsraval/weather-dashboard/README.md

-# weather-dashboard
+# Weather Dashboard
-A weather dashboard using HTML, CSS, JavaScript and OpenWeather API
+A weather dashboard using HTML, CSS, JavaScript and OpenWeather API.